 Unlike a cleaning or basic exam, your dental abscess appointment may come as a surprise.
 You may have a large bill if you must have an extraction.
 Check with your insurance to find out how much coverage you have for your exam and treatment.
 If you do not have dental insurance, ask your dentist about a self-pay discount or payment plan.

 It is important to have routine exams with your dentist.
 Your dentist looks for problems during your exam and may also use x-rays to determine the location of your wisdom teeth.
 You may have erupted, partially impacted, or fully impacted wisdom teeth.
-If you have an infection, the dentist may prescribe medication to make sure it clears properly, as well.
-Make an appointment with an Emergency Dentist to get started on your recovery, today.
+If you have an early stage wisdom tooth infection, the dentist may prescribe medication to make sure it clears properly, as well.